nadia-yanushevska/platomax-test-task/README.md

         </p>
         <p>
-            There are two modes to play the game: using terminal with default and random values and user interactive, where you can choose the values.
+            There are two modes to play the game: using terminal with default and random values and user interactive, where user can choose the values.
         </p>
         <h2 id="terminal">Terminal Run</h2>